-Virginia City, at its peak a bona fide frontier boomtown, is located in Nevada’s starkly beautiful high desert.
-It is under an hour from Reno and Lake Tahoe and approximately three hours from San Francisco.
 Although it’s close to modern diversions, a visit here feels like a step back in time.
-When silver was discovered in the mid-19th century, people from around the globe flocked to Virginia City.
+When the Gold Rush hit in the mid-19th century, then silver was discovered at the Comstock Lode, people from around the globe flocked to Virginia City.
 They were assured a good income working in the dangerous mines and could dream of striking it rich.

 Experiential Learning at its Finest